Bytes - Your weekly dose of

 Normally, a person is taxed in respect of income earned by him only.
 However, in certain special cases the income of other person is included (i.e. clubbed) in the taxable income of the taxpayer.
 In such a case he will be liable to pay tax in respect of his income (if any) as well as the income of other people too.
 The situation in which the income of another person is included in the income of the taxpayer is called clubbing of income.

+Clubbing of income means income of other person included in assessee’s total income.
+This is allowed under Section 64 of the IT Act.
+This means that a person cannot divert his income to any other person.
 For example: If the income of your spouse is included in your total income and also taxed in your hand, then this is known as clubbing of income.

 However, there would not be any clubbing of the income, earned from the investment of clubbed income.
-For example, Hari transfers Rs.
-10,000 to his wife Priya and Priya invests the money in an FD scheme.
+For example, Hari transfers INR 10,000 to his wife Priya and Priya invests the money in an FD scheme.
 Now the interest earned on this FD would get clubbed in the total income of Hari and he would be liable to pay tax on the same.
-However, if Priya re-invests the interest earned (i.e clubbed income) in some FD or any other investment scheme then the income from such re-investment would be taxable in the hands of Priya only.
+However, if Priya re-invests the interest earned (i.e. clubbed income) in some FD or any other investment scheme then the income from such re-investment would be taxable in the hands of Priya only.
 This interest income from reinvestment will not be clubbed with Hari’s income.

 In case of following situations, clubbing provisions will apply: